On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

 which gives $M$ equations for $R_{it}$, one for each flexible input $V$.

-Thus, we obtain an expression for the revenue production function in terms of observables.
-To establish that the production function $Q(\cdot)$ cannot be identified from this equation, assume without loss of generality that $\dpar{h(\cdot)}{v_{it}}$ and $C_2(\cdot)$ can be identified from the last line of Eq. \eqref{eq:revenuePF_nonparam_nonident}.\footnote{This is without loss of generality as this is the best-case identification of the functions involved.} Then $h(\cdot)$ is identified up to a constant.
+Thus, I obtain an expression for the revenue production function in terms of observables.
+To establish that the production function $Q(\cdot)$ cannot be identified from this equation, assume without loss of generality that $\dpar{h(\cdot)}{v_{it}}$ and $C_2(\cdot)$ can be identified from the last line of Eq. \eqref{eq:revenuePF_nonparam_nonident}.\footnote{This is without loss of generality as it is the best-case identification of the functions involved.} Then $h(\cdot)$ is identified up to a constant.
 Now, since $h(\cdot)$ is a component of the composite function $Q(\cdot)$, it is intuitive that identification of $h(\cdot)$ alone is not sufficient for identification of $Q(\cdot)$.
-For the sake of completeness, this was proved in Lemma \ref{lemma:composite}.
-Moreover, since the cost function was shown to equal $F^{-1}\left( \mathbf{X}_{it}, \frac{\tilde{Q}^*_{it}}{\exp(\omega_{it})} \right) \cdot C_2\left( \mathbf{X}_{it}, \mathbf{P}^V_{it} \right) $ in Eq. \eqref{eq:demirer}, the proof of Lemma \ref{lemma:composite} also immediately implies that identification of $C_2(\cdot)$ is not sufficient for identification of the cost function.\footnote{This follows because it is shown in the Lemma that the class of functions $F$, $\mathcal{F}$ that satisfy the stated assumptions is not a singleton set, and hence the class of inverse functions $F^{-1}$ is neither.} But by Shephard's Duality Theorem \citep[Thm.
-2]{diewert2022duality}, the cost function is dual to the production function.\footnote{That is, the cost function is necessary and sufficient for the production function, under the maintained assumption of cost minimization and firms being input price-takers.
-This can also be seen immediately from Eq. \eqref{eq:demirer}} As a result, identification of $C_2(\cdot)$ is also not sufficient for identification of $Q(\cdot)$.
+This is proved formally in Lemma \ref{lemma:composite} in Appendix \ref{sec_app:aux} for completeness.
+Moreover, since the cost function was shown to equal $F^{-1}\left( \mathbf{X}_{it}, \frac{\tilde{Q}^*_{it}}{\exp(\omega_{it})} \right) C_2\left( \mathbf{X}_{it}, \mathbf{P}^V_{it} \right) $ in Eq. \eqref{eq:demirer}, the proof of Lemma \ref{lemma:composite} also immediately implies that identification of $C_2(\cdot)$ is not sufficient for identification of the cost function.\footnote{This follows because it is shown in Lemma \ref{lemma:composite} that the class of functions $F$, $\mathcal{F}$ that satisfy the stated assumptions is not a singleton set, and hence the class of inverse functions $F^{-1}$ is neither.} But by Shephard's Duality Theorem \citep[Thm.
+2]{diewert2022duality}, the cost function is dual to the production function.\footnote{That is, the cost function is necessary and sufficient for the production function, under the assumption of cost minimization and firms being input price-takers.
+This can also be seen from Eq. \eqref{eq:demirer}} As a result, identification of $C_2(\cdot)$ is also not sufficient for identification of $Q(\cdot)$.
 Furthermore, it is clear that no composition of $C_2(\cdot)$ and $h(\cdot)$ can identify $Q(\cdot)$ either, since obtaining $Q(\cdot)$ from a composition of either function requires that the composing functions equal either $F(\cdot)$ or $F^{-1}(\cdot)$, which by the preceding arguments clearly do not coincide with $C_2(\cdot)$ or $h(\cdot)$, respectively.

 Finally, note that combining the $M$ versions of Eq. \eqref{eq:revenuePF_nonparam_nonident} gives,